 Before you start, it's important for clubs to check:

-- child safe standards that may be required in your state or territory (find links to your specific state or territory information here).
+- any specific child safe standards that may be required in your state or territory (find links to your specific state or territory information here).

-- with your national/state/peak body to make sure you follow any existing child safe guidelines and policies that may have in place for you to follow.
+- with your national/state/peak body to make sure you follow any existing child safe guidelines and policies that may have in place.

 1. Child safety is embedded in sport club leadership, governance and culture